OpenDDS/OpenDDS/docs/cmake.md

 Some things to note about these:
 - All paths are absolute.
-- All the generated files will somewhere within the `OPENDDS_GENERATED_DIRECTORY` of the target.
+- All the generated files will be somewhere within the path from the `OPENDDS_GENERATED_DIRECTORY` target property of the target.
 - All the properties have the `INTERFACE` in their name, but this includes `PUBLIC` scoped files as `PUBLIC` implies `INTERFACE` in CMake. `PRIVATE` scoped files are excluded from these lists as they shouldn't have a use